-In the lead up to Opera Parallèle’s production of Harvey Milk by Stewart Wallace, hitting the stage in May 2020, Opera Parallèle in partnership with the San Francisco Gay Men’s Chorus present a series of responsive community conversations that elevate LGBTQ voices and inspire civic activism in a new generation of voters and citizens.
+In the lead up to Opera Parallèle’s production of Harvey Milk by Stewart Wallace, hitting the stage, Opera Parallèle in partnership with the San Francisco Gay Men’s Chorus present a series of responsive community conversations that elevate LGBTQ voices and inspire civic activism in a new generation of voters and citizens.
 We take as inspiration the life of Harvey Milk, to explore his legacy, to shine a light on issues that are facing the community today and to celebrate those who are working to address them.

 The Bullhorn Series is generously supported by the Sam Mazza Foundation, Horzions Foundation, Bill Graham Foundation, & the GLBT Historical Society.